This post is about sex and money.

 Shop around for the best price in your area.
 Buying online is usually the cheapest.
 The test sticks are sometimes available at your local pharmacy, but they’re significantly more expensive than online … in the United States and Canada they can be upwards of $80 a box, which is far more than they cost online.

-- In the USA, a box of 30 test sticks sells on Amazon.com for about $38 USD (or about $1.25 per stick)
+- In the USA, a box of 30 test sticks sells on Amazon.com for about $40 USD (about $1.50 per stick).

-- In Canada, a box of 30 test sticks sells at Costco.ca for $45 CAD (or about $1.50 per stick).
+- In Canada, a box of 30 test sticks sells at Costco.ca for $44.99 CAD (about $1.50 CAD per stick).

-- In the UK, a box of 20 test sticks (and 4 pregnancy test sticks) sells on Amazon.co.uk for £28 (or about £1.40 per fertility test stick)
+- In the UK, a box of 20 test sticks (and 4 pregnancy test sticks) sells on Amazon.co.uk for £30 (or about £1.50 per fertility test stick)

 Okay, so here’s what makes pricing out the Marquette Method a little tricky.
 How many sticks you’re going to use per month depends on which Marquette Method protocol you are following, and, for women in regular cycles, on your typical cycle length.

 Test sticks per cycle for women in regular cycles